buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcPumpTypeEnum.md

 # IfcPumpTypeEnum

-Defines general types of pumps.
+Defines general types of pumps.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x.
 SUBMERSIBLEPUMP and SUMPPUMP added in IFC4.